mark-mcdermott/xin/docs/PUBLISHING-SETUP.md

 # Blog Publishing Setup Guide

-The publishing feature is now fully integrated into Olite!
+The publishing feature is now fully integrated into Xin!
 Here's how to use it.

 ## Overview

-Olite can now publish your tagged content directly to your blog repositories on GitHub, with optional deployment tracking via Cloudflare Pages.
+Xin can now publish your tagged content directly to your blog repositories on GitHub, with optional deployment tracking via Cloudflare Pages.
 The system provides real-time progress tracking as your content is pushed and deployed.

 ## What's Been Built